-House Bill 1103 by Representative Tramont and Senate Bill 1314 by Senator Wright relating to Boating Restricted Areas-Both the House Bill and Senate Bill have three committees of reference.
-Neither bill was heard in their first committee during the first week of Session.
-The Senate bill is not scheduled for the Senate Environment and Natural Resources Committee agenda during the second week.
+Restricted Areas-Both the House Bill and Senate Bill have three committees of reference.
+Neither bill was heard in their first committee during the second week of Session.
+The Senate bill is scheduled to be heard in the Senate Environment and Natural Resources Committee agenda during the third week.
+The House bill is not scheduled to be heard in its first committee of reference as of the writing of this report.
 The bill would add to the Boating Restricted area statute an ordinance establishing a slow speed, minimum wake boating-restricted area, if the area is within 500 feet of any private or public marina pumpout.
 This new language adds "private" to the statute and does not require fuel.
 We are trying to meet with the sponsors now to gain more information on this bill.
+MIAF tried to meet with the Senate sponsor again on our issues.
+Information has been left with staff to discuss our concerns.
+We hope to work with the sponsor for future committee stops.

-SB1640 by Senator Gruters relating to Waterway Markers-The Senate Bill does not have a linked companion bill currently.
-The bill has three committees of reference and was not heard the first week and is not scheduled on the Senate Environment and Natural Resources Committee during the second week.
+SB 1640 by Senator Gruters relating to Waterway Markers-The Senate Bill does not have a linked companion bill currently.
+The bill has three committees of reference and was not heard the second week and is not scheduled on the Senate Environment and Natural Resources Committee during the third week.
 Simply, the bill requires all waterway markers including informational markers placed by local governments to be attached to a plastic breakaway structure or floating buoy.
 It bans state and local governments from affixing waterway markers to steel or wood pilings.

 HB 847 by Representative Stark and SB 1082 by Senator DiCeglie relating to Floating Vessel Platforms-MIAF sent both bills out for review.
-As of the writing of this report we have not received any commentary back from membership on these bills.
+As of the writing of this report we still have not received any commentary back from membership on these bills.
 We will continue to monitor these bills for any amendments and keep you informed as they move through the process.
-SB 1082 was not heard during the first week of Session and is not scheduled to the heard during the second week of Session.
+SB 1082 is scheduled to be heard in the Senate Environmental and Natural Resources Committee on March 20th.
 The bill has three committees of reference.
 The House Bill was scheduled to be heard in its first committee of reference, House Water Quality, Supply and Treatment Subcommittee.
 The bill was temporarily passed.
-We will report next week if the bill is on the next subcommittee agenda.
+The bill was not on the agenda during the second week.
+We will continue to watch, and the Senate Bill is moving.

-These are just a few of the bills we re tracking for you this Legislative Session.
+These are just a few of the bills we are tracking for you this Legislative Session.
 We have attached our entire tracking list as amendments get filed daily and we have numerous vehicles to watch for these amendments.